robintrayler/SIELO_procedures/isodat/isodat_sequence.md

 * The `tray_well`, `sample`, `weight (mg)`, `analyst`, and `sample_type` columns should already be filled out.
 If they are not fill them out now.
 * In the `autosampler_position` column enter the position you placed each sample in the autosampler (TCEA & EA- Zero blank autosampler; Gasbench- GC Pal Heating Block; GCC- Triplus Autosampler Tray).
 * In the `identifier 1` column enter the `start_ID1` number from the *Instrument Run Log*.
-* Drag-and-fill this number in Excel to fill the remainder of the sheet.
+* Drag-and-fill this number in Excel to fill the remainder of the sheet. **Make sure the numbers are increasing by +1 for each cell!**
+* Copy the last `identifier 1` number from the weigh sheet and paste it into the `end_ID1` cell in the *Instrument Run Log*.